-The financial statements are audited by NIAO and the certificate and report to the Northern Ireland Assembly is included on page 36.
+The financial statements are audited by NIAO and the certificate and report to the Northern Ireland Assembly is included on page 38.
 The NIAO provides a Report to Those Charged with Governance and any recommendations are acted upon.

 It is noted that a qualified opinion has been provided on the financial statements.
 This was related to the COVID-19 pandemic and Government advice on social distancing and travel restrictions which prevented auditors from attending NIBTS year-end stock counting in March 2020.
-As a consequence, auditors were unable to obtain appropriate audit evidence in respect of the 2020/21 opening balance.
+As a consequence, auditors were unable to obtain appropriate audit evidence in respect of the 2020/21 opening balance which subsequently impacted on the comparability of a number of 2020/21 figures disclosed in the 2021/22 accounts.
 The qualification was due to circumstances outside the control of NIBTS.